 The Dr. Eileen O’Neil Endowed Scholarship Fund was established by a bequest from Dr. O’Neil’s living trust.
 The Fund provides tuition assistance for law students in good academic standing with demonstrated financial need.
 Dr. O’Neil received her BA and JD from Creighton University.
 She was a professor of Public Health and Family Medicine at Tufts School of Medicine in Boston, MA, conducting research in public health, health care law and ethics, epistemology, and health care policy and politics.

-Established in memory of Carl J. Peter by members of his family for a third-year student of the Catholic faith who received an undergraduate degree from a Catholic university.
+Established in memory of Carl J. Peter Sr., a distinguished graduate of the Creighton University School of Law, Class of 1929, and beloved husband, father and grandfather by members of his family for a third-year student of the Catholic faith who received an undergraduate degree from a Catholic university.

 Named in memory of Louis J. TePoel, Dean of Creighton Law School from 1920 to 1947.
 This scholarship is for students with high academic achievement and potential for success in the legal profession.

 Established by Jack Pogge, Class of 1978, and Judy Twidwell Pogge, Class of 1979, to assist students of high academic standing with need for financial aid.

 Established to honor Lawrence Raful, Dean of the School of Law from 1988 to 1999, and his wife Dinah.

 Established as an annual gift from John A. Rasmussen, Jr., in honor of his grandfather, N.H.
 Rasmussen, M.D.
 1915, to be used to provide scholarships for deserving students in the School of Law.

 Established by the will of Neal D. Reardon in memory of his late brother, Francis Gerald Griffen Reardon.
 This scholarship shall be used to assist some worthy student who produces a dissertation on some phase of legal ethics.